Find Grad Schools

 26 Yearly Graduations

 University of North Dakota comes in at #7 on our list of the most popular colleges offering master's degrees in transportation & materials moving.
 Roughly 13,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,237 per year, while in-state graduate students, on average, pay $11,963 per year.
 During the most recent year for which we have data, 26 people received their master's degree in transportation & materials moving from UND.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 48% were women.
-Those who complete their master's degree in transportation & materials moving at University of North Dakota make a median salary of 85,493.
+About 30% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 16 Yearly Graduations

 Oklahoma State University - Main Campus comes in at #8 on our list of the most popular colleges offering master's degrees in transportation & materials moving.
 Each year, around 24,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
 During the most recent year for which we have data, 16 people received their master's degree in transportation & materials moving from OSU.
-About 14% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in transportation & materials moving at Oklahoma State University - Main Campus make a median salary of 85,493.
+Of these students, 20% were women and 20% were members of underrepresented racial-ethnic groups.

 #9